 In response to small business clients demanding to outsource their payments, some accounting firms have put segregated client bank accounts in place.
-Meaning, they request their business customers to deposit funds into the accounting firm’s client account to then go ahead and pay wages or suppliers of the business.
+Meaning, they request their business customers to deposit funds into the accounting firm’s client account so they can then go ahead and pay the wages of employees or suppliers of the business.

-Another benefit of operating your own client account is pricing as you as the accounting firm can negotiate one price for payment fees rather than having to do so separately for all clients.
+Another benefit of operating your own client account is pricing.
+As the accounting firm, you can negotiate one price for payment fees rather than having to do it separately for all clients.

-We totally understand why accounting firm would have gone for this option, however, the regulatory landscape has changed dramatically since the inception of PSD2.
+We totally understand why accounting firms would have gone for this option, however, the regulatory landscape has changed dramatically since the inception of PSD2.

 Other industries such as recruitment, or real estate agencies suffer similar challenges.
-Great news, there are ways to circumvent getting regulated yourself which still might be the right choice for some firms.
+The great news is, that there are ways to circumvent getting regulated yourself which might be the right choice for some firms.

-Instead of touching client funds you can simply open client holding accounts with the business client as the account holder.
-We at Telleroo exactly operate this model - making sure at no point in time you would hold on to any client funds.
-Which is also great from a liability point of view as the funds belong to the business and you would get permission to set up payments within agreed terms.
+Instead of touching client funds, you can simply open client holding accounts with the business client as the account holder.
+This is the model that Telleroo operate - making sure that at no point in time you, as the accountant, would hold on to any client funds.
+Not only is this great from a liability perspective, as the funds belong to the client business, but Telleroo's automated approvals process allows you to set up payments within the agreed terms.

 As an accountant, bookkeeper or finance professional, you can take advantage of the Telleroo platform, by signing up to our partner portal today.